hidecode221b/EPICS/README.md

 ### Agilent Digital Multimeter 34401A 6-1/2 digit multimeter

-Multimeter is tested as one of CA devices.
+Multimeter is tested as one of devices.
 The only one of voltage, current, and registivity can be monitored at a time.

 #### Manual
 http://instructor.physics.lsa.umich.edu/adv-labs/Tools_Resources/HP%2034401A%20user%27s%20guide.pdf